LunaSare/datelifeMS1/review.md

 ***
 > - On page 26 you discuss some criteria for scoring quality of chronograms.
 One additional criterion might be where the calibration points are placed.
 Nodes that have a calibration point between them and the root have less freedom of movement and hence narrower confidence intervals.
 Ages ago, I did a bit of simulation work on that (Vos & Mooers, 2004 - definitely no need to cite).
 Maybe someone else has discussed this a bit better?

 **Thanks for pointing us to that paper!
 It gave us some nice ideas for discussion.
-We added a paragraph on the Discussion.**
+We added a paragraph on the Discussion L495 of manuscript-differences.pdf.**

 ***